 NASA scientists have acknowledged the value of amateur observations in supporting their exploration of Saturn.
-They are using studies by hobbyists to help keep track of a powerful thunderstorm that has been raging for five months on the ringed planet.
+They are using studies by hobbyists to help keep track of a powerful storm on Saturn that has been raging for five months on the ringed planet.

 But when Cassini is on the other side of Saturn, the scientists have turned to modern CCD images – taken with exotic versions of the webcam – to keep up with developments.